 I love health conscious cooking.
-I make a variation of this raw snack bites recipe almost every week because they’re so quick and easy.
+I make a variation of these dateballs almost every week because they’re so quick and easy.
 These nutty energy balls are made with wholesome ingredients.
 They are refined sugar free and full of fibre, protein and healthy fats.

 This snack will keep you going until your next meal.
-It is a natural no-bake treat that is much more nutritious than supermarket packaged cake or biscuits.
+It is a natural no-bake recipe that’s much more nutritious than supermarket packaged cake or biscuits.

-If you are trying to cut down on refined sugar, or you need a treat to satisfy a sweet tooth.
-This easy energy bites recipe is ideal, as long as you can stick to just one a day!
+If you are trying to cut down on refined sugar, or you need to satisfy a sweet tooth.
+This easy dateball recipe is ideal, as long as you can stick to just one a day!

 These energy balls also travel well so they are perfect for packed lunches.
-They make a great nutritious snack or treat for the whole family.
+They’re a great nutritious snack for the whole family.

 Weight Loss Nutrition Tips